rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/3-0-hierarchy-of-rpaths.md

 * hierarchy -> normalized setup

 Note that two hierarchies `H1` and `H2` are **disjoint**, if their universal sets are disjoint.
-Based on that, any path in `H1` is disjoint to every set in `H2`.
+Based on that, any path in `H1` is disjoint to each path in `H2`.

 * `(H1 disjoint-to H2) := (U(H1) disjoint-to U(H2))`

-Note that an arbitrary subset of a hierarchy is neither a hierarchy, nor a forest of hierarchies.
-That is because such an arbitrary subset is not required to include each prefix of the rooted paths it contains.
+Note that an arbitrary **subset** of a hierarchy is neither guaranteed to be a hierarchy, nor a forest.
+That is because an arbitrary subset is not required to include all the prefixes of all the paths it contains.

 Note that, except for the required prefixes, the definition of a hierarchy does not cover the process of forming the paths it contains.
 It merely describes how